symphoniacloud/dynamodb-entity-store/README.md

     * `gsis.gsi.sk()` generates the GSI SK
     * Remember - a GSI, unlike a table, can include multiple records for the same PK + SK combination

-Write operations are no different than before - Entity Store handles generating the GSI PK and SK fields given the generator functions.
+Write operations are no different to code than before, and Entity Store handles generating the GSI PK and SK fields given the generator functions.
 So if we have the following...

 ```typescript